-This bill establishes a 4-year pilot program in New Hampshire to enhance the management and maintenance of rail trails by transferring ownership of four specific rail corridors from the Department of Transportation (DOT) to the Department of Natural and Cultural Resources (DNCR).
+This bill establishes a four-year pilot program in New Hampshire to enhance the management and maintenance of specific rail trails by transferring ownership of four designated rail corridors from the Department of Transportation (DOT) to the Department of Natural and Cultural Resources (DNCR).
 The corridors involved in this transfer include the Presidential, Pondicherry Section, Ammonoosuc Rail Trail, New Littleton-Bethlehem Segment, and Cheshire Rail Trail.
-The bill introduces new legal language that creates a section in RSA 21-L detailing the transfer of ownership and responsibilities, as well as a subparagraph in RSA 215-A:3 that assigns the DNCR duties related to the safety, maintenance, rehabilitation, and repair of these trails.
+The bill introduces new legal provisions that assign the DNCR and its Bureau of Trails the responsibility for the safety, maintenance, rehabilitation, and repair of these rail trails, while also creating two funds: the Rail Trails Program Fund and the Emergency Trail Repair Fund.
+The Rail Trails Program Fund is allocated $250,000 for each of the fiscal years 2026 and 2027, while the Emergency Trail Repair Fund is allocated $1 for the same years.

 As Amended by the Senate: 215-A:3, 6:12